nanjekyejoannah/micropython/docs/develop/core.rst

 ~~~~~~~~~~~~~~~~

 The structure of a MicroPython object is such that is takes up a word-size.
 That is to say,
 pointers and addresses take up a machine word of 8 bytes.
-Pointers can be 8, 16 to 64 bits.
+Pointers can be 8, 16 or 64 bits.

 ``********|********|********|********|********|********|********|********<tag><tag><tag>``